Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 	- Coordination

 ## How
-- Meta process;
+- Governance is an organisational meta-function that arises emergently from initial conditions.
-	- Governance is an organisational meta-function arising out of
+-
 - Shared structures and processes
 	-